6 of the best Korean moisturizers for dry skin.

 Usually its external factors like the weather.

 The cold dry winter air, like in Seoul, can wreak mayhem on your face.
-This is due to the lack of humidity in the air.
+This is because of the lack of humidity in the air.

 Or it could be internal factors which you can control: